Python-GIS-book/site/source/part1/chapter-03/md/03-subplots.md

 data.head()
 ```

-## Using subplots
+## Subplots

 Let's continue working with the weather data and learn how to use *subplots*.
-Subplots are figures where you have multiple plots in different panels of the same figure, as was shown at the start of the lesson.
+Subplots are figures where you have multiple plots in different panels of the same figure, as was shown at the start of this section.

-### Extracting seasonal temperatures

 Let's now select data from different seasons of the year in 2012/2013: